zach-bush/CSE-310/week 1 work/README.md

 # Overview

-This is a basic hello world program.I created this to show how Visual Studio Code, Python, and GitHub can all be integrated together.
+This is a basic hello world program.
+I created this to show how Visual Studio Code, Python, and GitHub can all be integrated together.